 |Apartment||Number of Fires Reported||Deaths related to fire||Injuries related to fire||Property Damage related to fire|

 - Fire extinguishers are located in each hallway and laundry area all of student housing buildings.
 A sprinkler system is located in the laundry area.

-- Safety inspections are conducted in each apartment are conducted by the Methodist Health System Safety Department at the conclusion of the fall and spring semesters.
+- Safety inspections are conducted in each apartment by the Methodist Health System Safety Department at the conclusion of the fall and spring semesters.